osm-americana/color-unclasher/README.md

 }
 ```

-2. **Edit output.json To Specify Pairs To Ignore In Future Analyzes**: Let's say I am not worried about "airport" and "grass" having similar colors, then I would **leave** pairs with "airport" and "grass" in output.json, and delete the rest. output.json should now look like:
+2. **Edit output.json to specify pairs to ignore in future analyzes**: Let's say I am not worried about "airport" and "grass" having similar colors, then I would **leave** pairs with "airport" and "grass" in output.json, and delete the rest. output.json should now look like:

 ```js
 {